The Mall at Rockingham Park

-The Mall at Rockingham Park is the largest shopping mall in the state of New Hampshire, with 1,024,171 sqft of floor space.
-The mall is located in the town of Salem, about 30 mi north of Boston.
+The Mall at Rockingham Park is a shopping mall in the town of Salem, New Hampshire, about 30 mi north of Boston.
+It is the largest shopping mall in the state of New Hampshire, with 1,024,171 sqft of floor space.
 The mall is adjacent to Interstate 93 and the former Rockingham Park race track in Salem, and was the state's third shopping mall to be built.
-The mall now hosts 144 stores.
-The mall is anchored by Macy's, JCPenney, and Dick's House of Sport, and Casino Salem.
-The mall is managed by Simon Property Group, which owns 28.2% of it.
+The mall is managed by Simon Property Group, which owns a 28.2% interest.
 As of March 2015, the mall was Simon's highest grossing center, with annual sales of $2,105 per square foot.

-Like the Pheasant Lane Mall in Nashua, the Mall at Rockingham Park is located close to the Massachusetts state line and draws many customers from that state.
-New Hampshire has no sales tax on most goods.
-The success of the Mall at Rockingham Park, which opened in August 1991, caused the Methuen Mall across the line in Methuen, Massachusetts, to close in 1997; it was replaced with The Loop, a "big box"-style center.
-The Mall at Rockingham Park also caused the adjacent (and older) Rockingham Mall to convert into a "big box" center, as Salem could no longer support two shopping malls.
-In 2006, the mall's original Macy's store (formerly Jordan Marsh) was closed with all Filene's converting into Macy's.
+History

+The Mall at Rockingham Park opened in August 1991 with three anchors - Filene's, JC Penney and Sears.
+A fourth anchor, Jordan Marsh, opened in 1994.
+All Jordan Marsh stores converted to Macy's in 1996.
+The Mall at Rockingham Park is located close to the Massachusetts state line.

+In 2006, the existing Macy's anchor store (formerly Jordan Marsh) closed, and the Filene's anchor store was converted to Macy's.

-In 2012, Lord & Taylor renovated and converted the former Macy's space, opening its only New Hampshire store in March 2012.
-In 2015, Dick's Sporting Goods reconstructed Sears' second floor as part of a deal with the company while Sears consolidated to an updated store format.
-Dick's opened October 2015.
+In 2012, Lord & Taylor renovated and converted the vacant Macy's/Jordan Marsh anchor, opening its only New Hampshire store in March 2012.

-On August 22, 2018, it was announced Sears would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar store format.
+In October 2015, Dick's Sporting Goods opened on the second floor of Sears, as part of a deal with the company, while Sears consolidated on the first floor.

+The Sears anchor store closed in 2018.
 A Cinemark Theatres complex opened in 2020 near the site of the original Sears Auto Center, which is separate from the rest of the mall.

-On August 27, 2020, it was announced that upscale specialty department store retailer Lord & Taylor would shutter its traditional brick and mortar format as a direct result of the COVID-19 pandemic.

-On July 9, 2025, Casino Salem, opened in the former Lord & Taylor building.
-The casino was owned by Sal Lupoli and Joe Faro upon its opening but one week into its operation, Churchill Downs bought the casino and became the majority owner.